 Currency Risk Hedging: No Free Lunch

-Currency risk hedging typically aims at minimizing portfolio volatility.
-We find that while hedging lowers the volatility of international equity and bond portfolios, it also lowers portfolio returns.
-Furthermore, Sharpe ratios often deteriorate, portfolio skewness worsens and its kurtosis increases.
-In a no-arbitrage model of interest rates and exchange rates with an equity component, currency expected returns are positively related to the covariance between currency and equity returns.
-Consequently, the hedge goes short in currencies with positive expected returns.
+Currency risk hedging in international portfolios typically aims at minimizing portfolio volatility.
+In a purely out-of-sample context, this paper looks beyond the effect on portfolio risk and fi nds that currency hedging comes at a serious cost.
+While hedging lowers volatility of international equity and bond portfolios, it also lowers portfolio returns.
+The reduction in average returns more than offsets the decrease in variance and as a result, Sharpe ratios often deteriorate.
+In addition, hedging induces more negative skewness and signifi cantly higher kurtosis in portfolio returns.
+We extend a no-arbitrage model of interest rates and exchange rates with an equity component and show that, in the model, hedging indeed lowers returns.
+Currency expected returns are positively related to the covariance between currency and equity returns.
+Consequently, the hedging portfolio takes short positions in currencies with positive expected returns, thereby lowering overall portfolio returns.
 The model also generates the observed negative effects of hedging on Sharpe ratios and skewness.
-In sum, currency hedging is no free lunch.

 JEL Classification: G11, G15